Themmegot/tradebot/README.md

 The bot is tailored to use the tradingview indicator "Machine Learning: Lorentzian Classification" by jdehorty and takes alerts from Open Long, Open Short, Close Long and Close Short.
 The bot also needs a alert json crafted to contain passphrase, quantity, side and ticker as well as the rest needed to perform a trade.
 Check the alert_json_format.txt file for specifics.

+Check https://www.youtube.com/watch?v=AdINVvnJfX4 by Justin Dehorty to understand how the indicator works.

 It is an iteration of: